Low-Boom/EDU-Wind-Tunnel/HARDWARE.md

 - [Static Pressure Manifold](https://www.printables.com/model/1480487-airspeed-static-pressure-ring-modification-for-edu)
      - 3D Printed Manifold for 4x 0.063in (1/16in) to 1x 0..125in (1/8in) tubing
      - [Scanivalve Pneumatic Manifolds](https://scanivalve.com/products/pneumatic-connectors-and-tubing/pneumatic-manifolds/)
-- PWM Controlled Fan or Blower
-- Arduino Giga R1 WiFi (or compatible MBED-based board)
-     - Note that drivers for the Arduino Giga Display Shield are broken, do not bother buying one.
 - MS4525DO differential pressure sensor (I2C address 0x28)
 - BMP3XX barometric sensor (BMP388/BMP390) (I2C address 0x77 or 0x76)
 - PWM-capable motor or fan